-Charcoal seems to me the most suitable medium for the plant drawings.
-I like its crumbly fragility, making each mark vulnerable and susceptible.
+Charcoal has seemed the most appropriate medium for my plant drawings.
+Its crumbly fragility, make each mark vulnerable and susceptible.
 You can smudge it, move it around, make it incredibly black and dense or barely a trace.
 It enables me to make emotive botanical drawings as opposed to the observational, scientific drawings of this genre.
 And as charcoal is derived from plants, this connection gives the drawings a sort of circularity and history.

-The dampness of the river, and where my work might be shown (in a hub, yet to be renovated, next to the nature reserve), has made me think more about the type of surface I want to draw on.
+But the dampness of the river, and where my work might be shown (in the hut, yet to be renovated, next to the nature reserve), has made me think more about the type of surface to draw on.

 Red Campion, charcoal on paper, 180 x 120, 2023 | Cowslip, charcoal on paper, 120 x 90, 2022